goharbor/harbor/docs/configure_https.md

 # Configuring Harbor with HTTPS Access

 Because Harbor does not ship with any certificates, it uses HTTP by default to serve registry requests.
+However, using HTTP is acceptable only in air-gapped test or development environments that do not have a connection to the external internet.
+Using HTTP in environments that are not air-gapped exposes you to man-in-the-middle attacks.
+In production environments, always use HTTPS.
+If you enable Content Trust with Notary, you must use HTTPS.

-However, it is highly recommended that security be enabled for any production environment.
-Harbor has an Nginx instance as a reverse proxy for all services, you can use the prepare script to configure Nginx to enable https.
+Harbor uses an `nginx` instance as a reverse proxy for all services.
+You use the `prepare` script to configure `nginx` to enable HTTPS.

-In a test or development environment, you may choose to use a self-signed certificate instead of the one from a trusted third-party CA. The followings will show you how to create your own CA, and use your CA to sign a server certificate and a client certificate.
+You can use certificates that are signed by a trusted third-party CA, or in  you can use self-signed certificates.
+The following sections describe how to create a CA, and how to use your CA to sign a server certificate and a client certificate.

 ## Getting Certificate Authority